 Prime Minister’s Decision 178/2001/QD-TTg[8] prescribes the benefits and obligations of households and individuals assigned, leased or contracted forests and forestry land by the State for forest protection, regeneration zoning and planting, with a view to creating an economic motivation for encouraging people to actively participate in forest protection and development.
 In line with the objectives of the law, in many instances households may retain 80-100% of the benefits from the sale of timber, NTFPs such as bamboo, inter-cropped plants, etc.

 Decree 99 /2010/ND-CP[9] and Decree No. 147/2016/ND-CP[10] (which amends some of the articles in the former) state that payments for forest environmental services (PFES) are made on the principles of ‘transparency, democracy, subjectivity, and equity, in line with the legal system of Viet Nam and international agreements that Viet Nam ratifies or joins, are ensured’.
 They also detail the types of environmental services covered under the law (including carbon sequestration/retention and REDD+), define buyers and sellers (service providers may include forest owners, including households and individuals as well as contracted households and individuals), methods and levels of payment, management and use of the PFES funds, and the rights and obligations of users and suppliers.

+Decision No. 07/2012/QD-TTg created the legal framework for forest co-management, benefit sharing, rights and obligations of special-use forest management boards and local communities, with the aim to contribute to income generation and the improvement of livelihoods for communities under forest protection contracts[11]

 The Ministry of Agriculture and Rural Development is responsible for overall forest management; provincial Departments of Agriculture and Rural Development are responsible within their respective localities.
 Provincial Forest Protection Departments as well as Forest Management Boards under the provincial Departments of Agriculture and Rural Development are responsible for ensuring that forest land is managed and used according to its legal purpose.
 National and Provincial Forest Funds are responsible for the distribution of PFES benefits from buyers to sellers.

 [1] The Constitution (2013), Articles 50 & 53.

 [2] The Forestry Development Strategy (2006-2020).

+[3] Forestry Development Strategy in the 2021-2030 period, with a vision to 2050 [https://snrd-asia.org/wp-content/uploads/2022/03/Decision-on-Viet-Nam-Forestry-Development-Strategy_EN.pdf]

-[3] NRAP 2017
+[] NRAP 2017